Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Results

-Though the scheme of switching the interaction is feasible in superconducting qubit platforms, the non-ideality of such a process, mostly performed through manipulation of the qubit detuning, must be taken into account.
-Actually, while the switch time represents a minor issue, at least for small-coupling time scales, the finite value of a realistic frequency detuning can induce significant numerical variations \cite{hoi2015probing,gasparinetti_switch}.
-Figure~\ref{fig:populations}(a) shows the probability of populating the qubits' Bell state through a quenched detuning approach, Eq.~\eqref{eq:detuning}, for each value of $\gamma\tau$, by fixing the wavepacket bandwidth to the value $\Gamma^*$, which maximizes Eq.~\eqref{eq:th_upp_bound}.
-Figure~\ref{fig:populations}(b) shows the maximal probability of BIC and Bell state generation with quenched detuning (green dots) in comparison with the other protocols mentioned so far.
+We now describe the relevant results obtained for a \textit{finite} detuning $\Delta\omega$, providing at the same time a more realistic physical description and a further optimization parameter.
+Figure~\ref{fig:populations}(a) shows the probability of populating the qubit Bell state through a finite quenched detuning for each value of $\gamma\tau$, by fixing the wavepacket bandwidth to the value $\Gamma^*$, which maximizes Eq.~\eqref{eq:th_upp_bound}.
+Figure~\ref{fig:populations}(b) shows the maximal probability of BIC and Bell state generation with optimal quenched detuning (green dots) compared to the other protocols mentioned so far.
 The comparison of the three methods clearly shows that in the case $\gamma\tau\lesssim 1$, which includes the Markovian regime, entanglement by relaxation provides the higher probability to excite both the BIC and the qubit Bell state.
 For larger qubit distances, the proposed scattering approach tends to outperform the others.
-In particular, it is worth noticing that exploring the possibility of a quenched detuning actually allows for an improvement with respect to the ideal switch case (infinite detuning).
+In general, optimal quenched detuning allows for an improvement with respect to the ideal switch case (infinite detuning).
 As one can observe from Fig.~\ref{fig:populations}(a), this is due to the fact that the BIC generation probability oscillates with $\Delta\omega$ around the infinite-detuning limit.
 From a physical point of view, the detuned Hamiltonian [Eq.~\eqref{eq:detuning}] prepares during the time $[t_0-\tau,t_0]$ a more or less optimized initial state for the evolution under $H^{(0)}+V_I$ at $t>t_0$.
-The increase in the performance for quenched detuning remains relevant up to $\gamma\tau\lesssim 3$, where its performance becomes very close to the ideal switch case.
+The increase in performance for quenched detuning remains relevant up to $\gamma\tau\lesssim 3$, where its performance becomes very close to the ideal switch case.
+While the BIC excitation probability increases with the qubits distance, the probability to generate the corresponding qubits Bell state (either singlet or triplet, according to the BIC's symmetry) reaches a maximum at a finite distance.
+This behavior is due to the decreasing share of qubit excitation in the BIC, counterbalancing the increase in the excitation probability of the latter.
+Figure~\ref{fig:populations}(c) displays that the time required to achieve $90\%$ of the asymptotic value of the Bell state population is, with very good approximation, proportional to the distance between the qubits.